Nordic Service Partners: KFC in Sweden

 In 2014 NSP signed an agreement with Yum!
 Brands to launch KFC in Sweden.
 NSP's managing director Morgan Jallinder said: "As competition in the hamburger industry intensifies, we want to broaden operations and utilise our operational strength in other areas as well."

 The first KFC restaurant in Sweden opened in Lockarp near Malmö in 2015.
 As of 2025 there were 24 restaurants in Sweden.

 NSP in Denmark

 In 2014 the Danish press reported that NSP had been fined 50000 Danish Kroner for breaking working time regulations for foreign students.
 "We didn't know about the rule with the weekly time limit" said the company's Danish director Peter Nielsen.

 NSP opened its first branch of TGI Fridays in Copenhagen, Denmark, in July 2015.
 The company invested 30 million kroner renovating the venue on Højbro Plads in the centre of Copenhagen.
 Operations of TGI Fridays in Denmark ceased in 2020.

 In 2017 the Danish subsidiary of NSP made a loss of 6.7 million kroner, the fifth successive year of losses, which it blamed on the effects of construction work for the Copenhagen Metro.

+In 2026, NSP became KFC's new franchisee in Denmark, after the bankruptcy of the previous franchise-holder.